saeed357889/Hybrid-Image-Generator/README.md

 # Hybrid-Image-Generator
 #### Instructions on progrm use
--In order to run the hybrid image genarator you need to set up your files in a specific way bellow are the steps on how to proparly arange your files to run the generator.
+-Specific file setup is required in order to use the hybrid picture generator.
+The methods to properly arrange your files so that the generator may run are listed below.

-- STEP 1 you need to find the images that you want to use and make sure that they are JPEG becuase the program specifacally processes JPEGS
+-STEP 1: Locate the photographs you want to use and confirm that they are JPEGs because the application only processes JPEGs.
--STEP 2 rename all the images to the correct name for a low pass filter image use the numbering format "Image1- Image2 -Image3 ....." and for high pass filter images use the numbering format " Images1- Images2 -Images3 ....."
-YOU NEED TO HAVE SAME AMOUNT OF LOWPASS IMAGES AS THE HIGHPASS IMAGES.
+Use the numbering pattern "Image1- Image2 -Image3....." in Step 2 to rename all the photos to the proper names for low pass filter images.

+Use the numbering format "Images1- Images2- Images3....." for high pass filter images.
+THE NUMBER OF LOWPASS IMAGES MUST BE EQUAL TO THE NUMBER OF HIGHPASS IMAGES.

-- The reason you need to give those names for the images is becuase of this peice of code
+-Because of this piece of code, you must provide such names for the photographs.
 ```
  Image=[]
     for i in range(1,num+1):